Flexible-User-Experience/verifactu-php-bundle/README.md

 ===============

 VerifactuBundle is Symfony bundle to deal with Veri*Factu Spanish digital invoicing law.
-This bundle relies on `josemmo/verifactu-php` PHP library.
+This bundle relies on `josemmo/verifactu-php` library.

 ## Disclaimer

-This Symfony bundle is provided without a responsible declaration, as it is **not** an Invoicing Computer System ("Sistema Informático de Facturación" or "SIF" as known reference in Spain's law).
+This Symfony bundle is provided without a responsible declaration, as it is **not** an Invoicing Computer System ("Sistema Informático de Facturación" or "SIF"[^sif] as known reference in Spain's law).
 This is a third-party tool to integrate into your SIF with Veri*Factu API.
 It is **your responsibility** to audit its code and use it in accordance with the applicable regulations.

 For more information, see [Artículo 13 del RD 1007/2023](https://www.boe.es/buscar/act.php?id=BOE-A-2023-24840#a1-5).